 You can create a route by selecting existing waypoints from the waypoint list or you can set a series of route waypoints on the map with cursor arrows and the Enter key.
-In this example, we'll create a route from the map.
+In this example, we will create a route from the map.

-Route Planning command on Main Menu, left, will open the Route List screen, right.
+Route Planning command on Main Menu (left).
+Route List menu (right).

-Edit Route menu, left.
-Edit Route Waypoints menu, right, with Add From Map command selected.
+Edit Route menu (left).
+Edit Route Waypoints menu (right) with Add From Map command selected.